 3. Can you apply Shou Sugi Ban to any type of wood?

-While Shou Sugi Ban can technically be applied to most types of wood, softwoods like cedar, cypress, and pine are the most commonly used due to their response to the charring process.
+Although you can Shou Sugi Ban can technically be applied to most types of wood, softwood ie. cedar, cypress and pine are traditionally used because of how they react to the charing process.

 4. How do you clean Shou Sugi Ban?